-- 1. Analyse the types of networks and apply the services - 2.
-Distinguish various VoIP Protocols. - Design, implement, and analyze Protocols for the transport of voice media over IP networks - 4.
-Identify, formulate, Traffic modeling and evaluate the network performance. - 5.
-Apply the Network security principles to various networks.
+- 1. Understand and design the types of networks and apply the services - 2.
+Distinguish and analyze various VoIP Protocols. - 3.
+Design, implement, and analyze Protocols for the transport of voice media over IP networks - 4.
+Identify, formulate, traffic modeling and evaluate the network performance. - 5.
+Familiarize the various networks by apply the Network security principles.

 Types of Networks, Network design issues, Data in support of network design.
-Networkdesign tools, protocols and architecture.
+Network design tools, protocols and architecture.
 Streaming stored Audio and Video, Best effort service, protocols for real time interactive applications, Beyond best effort, scheduling and policing mechanism, integrated services and RSVP-differentiated services.